sunanmau5/sunan-markdown-resume/resume.md

 Nov 2022 - present, Berlin, Germany

-- Led the development of key features for the Partner App, enabling external partners to manage caregiver and family accounts seamlessly.
+- Led the development of key features for the B2B app, enabling external partners to manage caregiver and family accounts seamlessly.
-- Enhanced user feedback mechanisms by developing the "Decline Reason" feature, providing insights into match failures.
+- Enhanced user feedback mechanisms by developing a feature that provides insights into match failures.
-- Facilitated transparent negotiations between families and caregivers through the "Offer / Counter-Offer" feature.
+- Enabled transparent negotiations between families and caregivers, boosting user engagement by 38.22% and eliminating the intermediary.
 - Increased user engagement with customized inquiry forms tailored to boost conversion rates.
 - Migrated form and field validation data from Google Sheets to a PostgreSQL database, centralizing data management and reducing external dependencies.
 - Implemented a flexible structure for profile form screens, supporting conditional rendering and efficient caching to enhance performance.